 He grinned.
 “Yeah, visionary crazy!
 The organizers don’t want these boring old Imperial-style portraits.
 They want the artists who aren’t afraid to do something different.
 They want us.”

 Vivec did have a real artistic community.
 Artists like her, professionals who flattered the wealthy by day and lived their dreams at night.
-And plenty of blowhards living the bohemian life for a few years before trudging back to their parents’ estates.
+And plenty of blowhards out to live the bohemian life for a few years before trudging back to their parents’ estates.

 Not Celengor, though.
 He was the real deal.

 Celengor stepped to the side and fell in with Jane as she walked.
-“I’m going to submit that piece I did in yellow and green.”
+“I’m going to submit that piece I did in yellow and green," he said.

 “Ooh, that’s a good one!
 Show them what you can really do with colors.”